Piloo Mody

 Piloo Mody (14 November 1926 – 29 January 1983) was an Indian architect and politician and one of the founding members of the Swatantra Party.
 Elected to the 4th and 5th Lok Sabhas, he served in the Rajya Sabha from 1978 until his death.

 Personal life

 A member of the Parsi community Piloo Mody was one of the sons of Sir Homi Mody.
 He was educated at The Doon School, Dehradun.
 After School he attended Sir J. J. College of Architecture and the University of California, Berkeley, from where he graduated with a master's degree in architecture.
 Zulfikar Ali Bhutto, who went on to become Prime Minister of Pakistan in the 1970s, was his college roommate and the two were close friends.
 He was married to an American, Lavina Colgan Mody, who was a fellow architect student at Berkeley on 3 January 1953.
-He had 2 brothers, Kali Mody, a pioneer of credit card operations in India and Russi Mody, a former chairman of the Tata Iron and Steel company Limited.
+He had 2 brothers, Kali H. Mody, a pioneer of credit card operations in India and Russi Mody, a former chairman of the Tata Iron and Steel company Limited.